openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/minor_update.rst

    RPMs.
 If you use stable RDO repositories, you don't need to change anything.

-   Update container image parameter files:

-   .. admonition:: Queens
-      :class: queens

-      Fetch latest container images to your undercloud registry and generate a Heat environment file pointing to new container images.
-This is done via workflow described in :doc:`containerized deployment documentation<../../deployment/overcloud>`.

 #. **Update preparation**

    To prepare the overcloud for the update, run: